otrv4/otrv4/otrv4.md

     1. [Create a Identity message](#identity-message)
     2. [Create a DRE-Auth message](#dre-auth-message)

+Show MAC Key
+  This function takes a chain key and a message key number and shows the mac key associated with those two values.
+For example, if the message key number is 3, the message key is ratcheted 3 times, and the third mac key is returned.
+Show MAC key may be used with the ReMAC message in the case where a chain key has been compromised by an attacker, and the attacker wishes to forge messages.
+  Functionalities around deriving the MAC keys may be used to implement this function.

+ReMAC Message
+  ReMAC Message will create a new OTRv4 Data Message from the input: new MAC key, sender instance tag, receiver instance tag, flags, ratchet id, message id, public ECDH Key, public DH key, nonce, encrypted message, and revealed MAC keys.
+This method will use the input to create a new Data Message and create a new authenticator for this message with the new MAC key provided.
+An attacker may use this function to forge messages with a compromised MAC key.
+Functionalities around creating MAC tags may be reused to employ this function.

 Forge Entire Transcript
   The Forge Entire Transcript function will allow one participant to completely forge a transcript between them and another person in a way that its forgery